pauxy-qmc/pauxy/README.rst

 PAUXY
 =====

-PAUXY implements **P**\ haseless **AUX**\ illiar\ **Y** field quantum Monte Carlo -like algorithms in python.
-The focus is on simplicity and transparency rather than speed.
+PAUXY is a collection of **P**\ ython implementations of **AUX**\ illiar\ **Y** field quantum Monte Carlo algorithms with a focus on simplicity and transparency rather than speed.

 Features
 --------
-Pauxy can currently calculate:
+Pauxy can currently do:

-- ground state properties of model systems (Hubbard model or a generic system via an FCIDUMP).
+- estimation of ground state properties of model systems (Hubbard model or a generic system via an FCIDUMP).
+- phaseless, constrained path and free projection AFQMC.
-- arbitrary expectation values and correlation functions using back propagation.
+- calculate expectation values and correlation functions using back propagation.
-- imaginary time correlation functions.
+- calculate imaginary time correlation functions.
-- all of the above with multi-determinant in both UHF and GHF format.
+- control the sign problem using a variety of trial wavefunctions including free-electron, UHF and GHF, all in single- or multi-determinant form.

 Installation
 ------------